next-actions/pytest-mh/docs/articles/tips-and-tricks/features-detection.rst

 .. seealso::

-    You can also inspire in the SSSD project that has a syntactic sugar over the ``@pytest.mark.require`` marker and introduces ``@pytest.mark.builtwith``,
+    You can also take inspiration from the SSSD project that has a syntactic sugar over the ``@pytest.mark.require`` marker and introduces ``@pytest.mark.builtwith``,
     which internally translates into the ``require`` marker.
 You can check out the code `here